moodyan/NET-GummiBearKingdom/README.md

 _No known bugs._

 **TO DO**
-- Add sample data to model
+- Add to footer
-- Fix height of navbar links so I can use a better background image
-- Style Details page
+- Fix blog page and flavor page styling
-- Add html/styling to contact page
+- Add html/styling to press page
-- STRETCH GOALS: add animations and toggling pictures.

 ## Support and contact details